 With one in three data breaches attributed to stolen credentials, MFA for macOS has rightfully become a focal point for many IT organizations.
-Most employees succumb to the pressure of managing multiple passwords and resort to reusing or creating weak passwords, making them an easy target for cybercriminals armed with brute-force and dictionary attacks..
-Enabling ADSelfService Plus' endpoint MFA for macOS endpoints adds a second factor to authenticate user identities and authorize access to sensitive IT resources.
+Most employees succumb to the pressure of managing multiple passwords and reuse passwords or create weak ones, making them an easy target for cybercriminals using brute-force and dictionary attacks.
+Enabling ADSelfService Plus' MFA for macOS endpoints adds a second factor to the authentication of user identities and the authorization of access to sensitive IT resources.

-Employees' desktops and laptops, besides storing confidential data and cached credentials, can also serve as an entry point for a cyberattack.
+Employees' desktops and laptops can serve as effective entry points for an elaborate cyberattack.
 Without system-based MFA, cybercriminals could leverage a compromised user account to access the user's machine and connected IT systems.

-When ADSelfService Plus' macOS MFA is enforced, users will be required to authenticate their identity via two factors before they can access their machine.
-The first factor is generally the user’s Active Directory (AD) credentials, and the additional factor is often customized security questions or a one-time passcode via email or SMS.
+When ADSelfService Plus' macOS MFA is enforced, every user is required to authenticate their identity via two factors before they can access their machine.
+The first factor is generally the user’s domain credentials, and the additional factor can range from biometrics to smart cards.

-System-based MFA safeguards sensitive data even in cases where passwords are compromised.
-That is, if a cybercriminal steals a user’s password via a credential-based attack or data-hoarding site, they still need access to the user's phone or email to advance to the second authentication factor.
+System-based MFA safeguards sensitive data, even in cases where passwords are compromised.
+For example, if a cybercriminal steals a user’s password via a credential-based attack or data-hoarding site, they still need access to the user's phone or email to advance past the second authentication factor.

-SMS and email-based verification codes, as well as the authentication codes from Duo Security and RSA SecurID, are unique.
-These codes can only be used once and will expire if they aren't entered within a certain period.
+Authentication codes from Google Authenticator or Microsoft Authenticator are unique and time-bound.
+These codes can only be used once and will expire if they are not entered within a certain period.

-Need help setting up Windows, macOS, and Linux OS MFA for your employees' laptops?Contact us.
+Need help setting up Windows, macOS, and Linux MFA for your employees' laptops?Contact us.

 Free Active Directory users from attending lengthy help desk calls by allowing them to self-service their password resets/ account unlock tasks.
 Hassle-free password change for Active Directory users with ADSelfService Plus ‘Change Password’ console.